splunk/splunk-operator/docs/AppFramework.md

    * An App Source is a folder on the remote storage volume containing a select subset of Splunk apps and add-ons.
 In this example, the network and authentication Splunk Apps are split into different folders and named `networkApps` and `authApps`.

 4. Copy your Splunk App or Add-on archive files to the App Source.
-   * In this example, the Splunk Apps are located at `bucket-app-framework/Standalone-us/networkAppsLoc/` and `bucket-app-framework/Standalone-us/authAppsLoc/`, and are both accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3 and https://mystorageaccount.blob.core.windows.net for azure blob.
+   * In this example, the Splunk Apps are located at `bucket-app-framework/Standalone-us/networkAppsLoc/` and `bucket-app-framework/Standalone-us/authAppsLoc/`, and are both accessible through the end point `https://s3-us-west-2.amazonaws.com` for s3, https://mystorageaccount.blob.core.windows.net for azure blob and https://storage.googleapis.com for GCP bucket.

 5. Update the standalone CR specification and append the volume, App Source configuration, and scope.
    * The scope determines where the apps and add-ons are placed into the Splunk Enterprise instance.
 For CRs where the Splunk Enterprise instance will run the apps locally, set the `scope: local ` The Standalone, Monitoring Console and License Manager CRs always use a local scope.